-The strange boy did not speak a word out.
+The strange boy did not speak a word.
 Eden ran away and came back with a sheet of paper with the writing: Come on boy, at least you can say your name.
 Everybody was expecting a reply.
 But nothing came.
 The boy was just staring at them all.
 He looked afraid and confused.
-He couldn’t remember where he came from and how he did end up there.
+He couldn’t remember where he came from and how he got there.
 In the meantime, Sir Bolly Philips and his wife, Eddy’s grandparents were getting back from the old Farmland church.
 They saw the community gathered and got closer to see what was happening.
 Sir Bolly was so excited when he heard it was a strange boy coming from nowhere.
 He rushed in the middle of the crowd and shouted:

 - This must be my grandson! oh Goodness this must be Eddy!